Background and Origin

 A Theory about how museum objects help us heal and be well began in an unexpected place: a wilderness therapy setting in the Blue Ridge Mountains.

-The theory of Psychotherapeutic Object Dynamics was created by Associate Professor Brenda Cowan in July 2015.
+The theory of Psychotherapeutic Object Dynamics was created by Professor Brenda Cowan in July 2015, in concert with field research conducted with clinical therapists, field therapists and the therapeutic curriculum of Trails Carolina, a wilderness therapeutic facility in North Carolina.
 Her initial premise that the human-object relationship is inherent and directly linked to wellbeing and psychological healing, emerged from literature and practice related to studies in self and identity, unified experience, phenomenology, wellbeing in museum and heritage settings, object-based therapies, and object-based meaning-making in museums.
 Grounding her study in the body of scholarship defining phenomenological experience and the evocative characteristics of objects; the role of objects in the construction of meaning; and the subjective associations that shape those meanings, she examined the psychological underpinnings of the human-object relationship.
 Its purpose in our lives.